- Cutting edge privacy and security

 VPNs for Japan

-While you’re planning a trip, you’ll want to make sure a VPN app is installed on your devices.
+While planning a trip, you’ll want to ensure a VPN app is installed on your devices.
 A VPN boosts your privacy by encrypting all the data passing between your device and the VPN server, which can make it look like you’re connecting from a different location.
-Whether you're trying to unblock streaming services from home, access your online banking without triggering CAPTCHAs or avoid throttling on your mobile device, a VPN enhances your privacy during your travels in Japan.
+Whether trying to unblock streaming services from home, access your online banking without triggering CAPTCHAs or avoid throttling on your mobile device, a VPN enhances your privacy during your travels in Japan.

 There’s a lot to consider when selecting a VPN.
 Accordingly, CNET’s team of VPN experts thoroughly tested nearly a dozen providers to identify the best VPNs for use in Japan.
 We’ve compared them based on key factors like connection speed, reliability, pricing, ease of use, privacy and compatibility with popular streaming platforms.